crushton/acmetools/README.markdown

   C620+ format
 - monitor4250.sh: simple snmp monitoring script for C series
 - monitor9200.sh: simple snmp monitoring script for D series

+- udplog: a udp logger on port 2600 for receiving and filtering udp transmitted logs from the sbc, you can put in a specific string to filter on and it will only display those lines

 - autoback.py: auto backup script for c series, this was made to run as a cron every day and it will login, create a backup config, and save a